Homeowners Association (HOA) Fees: What Are They, What Do They Cover And What Happens If You Don't Pay?

-Some HOAs may be more forgiving, offering payment plans to homeowners who are late on their payments, but you shouldn't assume this will always be the case.
-It's important to read up on all the association's rules on late payments and foreclosure before you join, so you don't get surprised with a foreclosure over a $200 HOA bill.
+Some HOAs offer payment plans to homeowners who are behind on payments – but you shouldn't assume this will always be an option.
+It's important to read up on all of the association's rules on late payments and foreclosure before you join, so you’re never surprised with a foreclosure over a $200 HOA bill.